Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Yeah, of course I do," Francis said, gritting his teeth with effort before giving up and handing the jar to Ricard.
 "I loosened it for you."
 He grinned as Ricard opened it without much exertion.

-"Is the toaster here as old as everything else?"
-Ricard asked, producing a loaf of white bread from their grocery bags.

-"

 --

 Mona Barr occupied far more of the room than her short stature should allow.
 She was everywhere at once, and nowhere was this more apparent than her own kitchen.
 Francis sat down at the kitchen table and observed as his mother did the dishes, prepared lemonade and watered the plants at the same time as she vividly recounted her latest gardening endeavour.
 He had offered to help, but she had insisted that he sit down and relax.
 Apparently, he worked too hard.